In de Wildeman

-Now with four locations in Amsterdam, Brouwerij Troost has proven to be a popular haunt for beer loving folk in Amsterdam.
-Quickly exceeding capacity at their first location in former monastery in De Pijp, Troost opened a second location at a hip parkside hangout in the Westergas, a third in the east specialising in barrel-aged beer and spirits and a fourth in the west where everything they make can be sampled.
-Whether it’s a refreshing pilsner, a replenishing jenever or a homemade lemonade you’re after, you’ll find it at Troost.
+Now with three locations in Amsterdam, Brouwerij Troost has proven to be a popular haunt for beer loving folk in Amsterdam.
+Quickly exceeding capacity at their first location in former monastery in De Pijp, Troost opened a second location at a hip parkside hangout in the Westergas, and a third in Oud West where everything they make can be sampled.
+Whether it’s a refreshing New England IPA, a replenishing jenever or a homemade lemonade you’re after, you’ll find it at Troost.
 Want to know more about brewing?
 Why not take a guided tour to see where the brewing magic takes place, and get to sample a few too?
-Compliment your hop-infused palette with tasty comfort food including flamkukken and burgers.
-Brouwerij Troost, various locations.
+Compliment your hop-infused palette with tasty comfort food including flamkuchen and burgers.

 Craft & Draft

-Another of Amsterdam’s speciality beer venues can be found on Overtoom in the Oud-West district, just on the edge of Vondelpark.
+This speciality beer venus can be found on Overtoom in the Oud-West district, just on the edge of Vondelpark.
 The first thing you’ll notice are 40 gleaming beer taps lining the wall behind the wooden bar.
 The international beer selection changes weekly so there’s always something new to sample – and the knowledgeable bar staff are always more than happy to offer some recommendations if the choice gets all too much.
 Did we mention there are 100+ bottled beers on offer and there’s a small shop for take-outs?
-Stop by Craft & Draft in Amsterdam's Oud-West.

 Brouwerij ‘t IJ

 Perhaps Amsterdam’s most famous independent brewery due to its iconic location underneath the city’s tallest windmill, Brouwerij ‘t IJ is an essential stop-off on any beer tour of the Dutch Capital.
 You’ll see Brouwerij ‘t IJ beers served in any self-respecting pub in Amsterdam (Zatte and Natte being the staple triple and double flagship brews), but the best place to try them is at the brewery itself.
 In the summer a large terrace spills beery folk outdoors, while the inside exudes rustic cosiness, with private tasting sessions and tours on offer for those who wish to develop their beer knowledge further.

 Following in the footsteps of the famous Delirium Café Brussels, this pink elephant outpost offers the perfect spot to sample a range of beers from the Belgian Huyghe brewery, and more than 720 varieties from around the world.
 The large bar and restaurant is tucked away under an overpass on the waterfront, with a long terrace enjoying optimal views and summer vibes whilst being sheltered from the elements in colder months.
 There’s also a large restaurant offering tasty food to soak up all that beer

 Oedipus Brewery taproom

-Started up by four friends who share a thing for beer, this colourful craft brewery based in Amsterdam Noord now produces a creative ‘complex’ of beers ranging from the easy drinking ‘Mama’ pale ale, to thai-spiced Tripels and the aptly named 9.5% proof ‘Ring your Mother’.
+Started up by four friends who share a thing for beer, this colourful craft brewery based in Amsterdam Noord now produces a creative ‘complex’ of beers ranging from the easy drinking ‘Mama’ pale ale, to thai-spiced Tripels and the aptly named 10,5% proof ‘Kinderyoga’.
 You’ll see their colourfully bottled brews in many speciality beer bars in Amsterdam, or for the full Oedipus experience head straight to their recently opened taproom to sample a range of Oedibrew on tap.

 It’s all about history for De Prael, one of Amsterdam’s best located breweries sitting bang in the centre of the city’s oldest areas.
 De Prael’s brewing process steps back in time selecting and grinding their own grains and malts without any filtering or pasteurizing, just straight-up classic beers without flavouring.
 With three locations in Amsterdam, and a menu that’ll have you wanting seconds, this is a one hop stop you won’t want to miss.
 If that hasn’t whet your appetite, maybe a guided brewery tour followed by a boat tour sampling their brews will.

 A leading light of Amsterdam’s speciality beer brigade since 2009, this city centre beer mecca attracts beer loving visitors from far and wide to worship at its taps.
 There are around 30 beers on draft and over 100 bottled varieties, with a strong focus on American craft beers and ales sourced from US microbreweries.
 That said, the bar’s Dutch brewed house beer Tembelbier is worth a try if you’re looking for more local flavour from your hops.
-Beer Temple, Amsterdam Centrum

 In just 20 minutes by train you can be in Haarlem, North Holland’s capital and home of the Jopen brewery.
 Located in the centre of town and in a former church, Jopen is a modern brewery, café and restaurant reinvigorating the city’s beer brewing traditions.
 Open for lunch and dinner, this is the place to sit back and sip a delicious brew as you watch the brewing process with a bird’s eye view.
 They have two other location, the Jopenkerk distillery in Hoofddorp and the Jopen Proeflokaal (Jopen tasting room) in Waarderpolder.
-Jopenkerk, Haarlem.